mzrimsek/bastulos-bot/README.md

 * !add <command> <message> - adds a command (or edits the existing command) with the specified message
 * !rm <command> - removes the specified command

+### Mod (only work when triggered from Twitch chat)

+* !addw <word/phrase> - adds a word/phrase to be tracked
+* !rmw <word/phrase> - removes a word/phrase from being tracked
+* !incw <word/phrase> - increments the word/phrase count
+* !clrw <word/phrase> - resets the word/phrase count back to 0

 ### General (work when triggered from both Twitch chat and Discord)

 * !help - displays help command (this shows different commands based on where it is triggered from)

+### General Twitch Only

+* !wordcount <word/phrase> - gets the tracked count of a word/phrase

 ### OBS (only work when triggered from Twitch chat)